gemfire/spring-data-for-vmware-gemfire/documentation/reference/mapping.md

   …
 }
 ```
-Be sure to use the full path of the GemFire Region, as defined with
+Be sure to use the full path of the [vmware-gemfire-short-name] Region, as defined with
-the Spring Data for VMware GemFire XML namespace by using the `id` or
+the [spring-data-gemfire-name] XML namespace by using the `id` or
 `name` attributes of the `<*-region>` element.

 ### <a id="entity-mapping-by-region-type"></a>Entity Mapping by Region Type

-In addition to the `@Region` annotation, Spring Data for VMware GemFire
+In addition to the `@Region` annotation, [spring-data-gemfire-name]
 also recognizes type-specific Region mapping annotations:
 `@ClientRegion`, `@LocalRegion`, `@PartitionRegion`, and
 `@ReplicateRegion`.

 Functionally, these annotations are treated exactly the same as the
-generic `@Region` annotation in the Spring Data for VMware GemFire mapping infrastructure.
+generic `@Region` annotation in the [spring-data-gemfire-name] mapping infrastructure.
 However,
 these additional mapping annotations are useful in Spring Data for
-Apache Geode's annotation configuration model.
+[vmware-gemfire-name]'s annotation configuration model.
 When combined with the
 `@EnableEntityDefinedRegions` configuration annotation on a Spring
 `@Configuration` annotated class, it is possible to generate Regions in
 the local cache, whether the application is a client or peer.